ranjeethmahankali/implicitv1/README.md

 You can pan by holding down the left mouse button.
 You can orbit around the center of the screen using the right mouse button.
-You can use the screen wheel to zoom in and out.
+You can use the scroll wheel to zoom in and out.

 The geometry is rendered in grayscale.
 The faint red, green and blue planes represent the bounds of the build volume.
 All modeling